 The Company's operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker (CODM).
-The CODM is comprised of the Chair, President and Chief Executive Officer, and five other senior executives.
+The CODM is comprised of the Chair, President and Chief Executive Officer, and the other members of the Executive Committee.